What you need to know about Grants

 |7-8 hours||3/4 time||75%|

-Tentative disbursement dates are available for review on the Dates and Deadlines webpage at the beginning of each semester.
+Tentative disbursement dates are available for review on the Dates and Deadlines page at the beginning of each semester.
 Tuition & fees and housing (excluding parking and library fines) owed to FAU for the current semester will be deducted first.
-Summer enrollment requirements for Graduate students are different.
-To view go to FAU Enrollment Requirements.
+Summer enrollment requirements for Graduate students are different, learn more at Summer Financial Aid.

 ** only applies to some Pell grant recipients depending on Expected Family Contribution (EFC).

 This grant is for undergraduate and graduate students enrolled at least half-time at FAU who demonstrate financial need.
-Funds are limited and awards are made based on priority consideration.
+Funds are limited and financial aid offers are made based on priority consideration.

 FAU Academic Achievement Grant

-The FAU Academic Achievement Grant is a four year need based grant awarded to students who entered FAU as a new (non-transfer) degree seeking student on or after the Summer 2019 semester.
-To be eligible for the grant, the student must be admitted as a degree seeking undergraduate student, have a completed FAFSA file, and demonstrate financial need.
-Award amounts are based on academic profile and financial need.
-Enrollment in 15 or more credits is required for disbursement each semester.
-Annual renewal criteria include a complete FAFSA file for the award year, compliance with Financial Aid Satisfactory Academic Progress standards, financial need, and a minimum of 30 earned credits at the end of the academic year for each year that grant payment was received (example: if you have received payment of the award for the past 2 years, to renew in the third year, you must have 60 or more earned credits at the end of the second year).
+The FAU Academic Achievement Grant is a four year need based grant offered to students who entered FAU as a new (non-transfer) degree seeking student on or after the Summer 2019 semester.
+To be eligible for this grant, you must be admitted as a degree seeking undergraduate student, have a completed FAFSA file, and demonstrate financial need.
+Offer amounts are based on academic profile and financial need.
+A minimum enrollment of 6 credits is required for disbursement each semester.
+Annual renewal criteria include a complete FAFSA file for the academic year, compliance with Financial Aid Satisfactory Academic Progress Standards, financial need, and a minimum of 30 earned credits at the end of the academic year for each year that grant payment was received (example: if you have received payment of the offer for the past 2 years, to renew in the third year, you must have 60 or more earned credits at the end of the second year).

 FAU Academic Grant